lush tropical destination resort travel

 • Check your airline app for real-time updates

-• Confirm your gate (they will change it)
+• Confirm your gate — and then confirm it again (they will change it)

 • Set notifications so you’re not glued to the screen

-Once you know what you’re dealing with, everything feels a little more manageable.
+Once you know what you’re dealing with, everything feels more manageable.

 Find Your “Home Base”